laurentj/slimerjs/docs/api/webpage.rst

 like images etc).
 It is called also after each the loading of a frame is finished.

 It receives a string as argument.
-Its value is `"success"` if the loading is a success else it receives `"fail"` if a network error occured.
+Its value is `"success"` if the loading is a success else it receives `"fail"` if a network error occurred.

 The loading is considered as a success when a correct HTTP response is received, with a status code etc. It means that it receives `"success"` even in case of a 404 http error for